Autonomies: Plot summary

-At the center of the plot is an ultra-Orthodox "macher" named Broide (Assi Cohen), who makes his living from smuggling minor contraband between the secular State of Israel and the ultra-Orthodox autonomy.
+At the center of the plot is a Haredi "macher" named Broide (Assi Cohen), who makes his living from smuggling minor contraband between the secular State of Israel and the Haredi autonomy.
 Goni, a girl raised by the secular couple Batia (Dana Ivgy) and Asher Luzzatto (Jacob Zada Daniel), turns out to be the daughter of Elka (Tali Sharon) and Hilik Rein (Dan Castoriano), the daughter and son-in-law of the Rebbe of Kreinitz (Shuli Rand).

-Broide gets an offer from the Rebbe, who also receives smuggled books from him, in which he is required to kidnap the girl who is at the centre of a legal battle over custody between the two ultra-Orthodox and secular families.
-When he refuses to accept the offer, he is coerced by the Rebbe and his henchmen into accepting.
-In the end, he agrees to do so only after he's arrested on murder charger and the Rebbe gives him the opportunity to accept the task and thus not need to stand trial.
-Demanding that the Rebbe make a commitment to take care of his family in the event that he's harmed and to grant him a divorce from his wife, Blumi (Rotem Sela), the Rebbe accepted his terms.
+Broide gets an offer from the Rebbe, who also receives smuggled books from him, in which he is required to kidnap the girl who is at the centre of a legal battle over custody between the two Haredi and secular families.
+When Broide declines the offer, he is coerced by the Rebbe and his henchmen into accepting.
+In the end, he agrees to do so only after being arrested on murder charges and the Rebbe gives him the option to accept the task or stand trial.
+Demanding that the Rebbe make a commitment to take care of his family in the event that he's harmed and to grant him a divorce from his wife, Blumi (Rotem Sela), the Rebbe accepts his terms.
 Broide goes on a mission and together with Anna, a woman from the secular State of Israel, they kidnap the girl and smuggle her to Ukraine while on the journey, Broida cuts off his beard and wigs and plans to start a new life in Europe with Anna.